951 204 783 | WA +34 636 921 236 reservas@aloratur.com

 • Guided tour of Álora and Caminito del Rey.

-• Early cancellation at no extra charge, 24 hours before your event.
-Bookings of more than 10 people have a cancellation policy of one week before your activity date.
+• Free cancellation up to 24 hours before your activity.
+Bookings for more than 10 people have a cancellation policy of one week before the activity date.

 • Travel insurance for people up to 65 years old.